jolivain/trusted-firmware-a/docs/components/ffa-manifest-binding.rst

    - value type: <empty>
    - Specifies if managed exit is supported.

+- ns-interrupts-action [mandatory]
+   - value type: <u32>
+   - Specifies the action that the SPMC must take in response to a Non-secure physical interrupt.

+      - 0x0: Non-secure interrupt is queued
+      - 0x1: Non-secure interrupt is signaled after a managed exit
+      - 0x2: Non-secure interrupt is signaled

+   - This field supersedes the managed-exit field in the FF-A v1.0 spec.

 - has-primary-scheduler
    - value type: <empty>
    - Presence of this field indicates that the partition implements the primary